OpenMined/PySyft/docs/source/guides/data-owner/04-configure-pb.rst

 🚨 Pre-Requisites Steps
 ---------------------------

-Before you configure the privacy budget, you must create a user account for your team members or Data Scientists.
-This prerequisite step is covered in the previous tutorial :doc:`Creating User Accounts on your Domain Server <02-create-account-configure-pb>`.
+Before you configure the privacy budget,  you must ``prepare`` the dataset, ``upload`` it, and ``create`` a user account for your team members or Data Scientists.
+The prerequisite steps are covered in the previous tutorial :doc:`Creating User Accounts on your Domain Server <02-create-account-configure-pb>` and :ref:`Uploading Private Data to a Domain Server <step4a>`.
 Please execute those steps before implementing this tutorial.

 📒 Overview of this tutorial